Blckvia/gopl-answers/README.md

 - [ex5.1](ex5.1): ex5.1 prints the links in an HTML document read from standard input.
 - [ex5.2](ex5.2): ex5.2 counts the frequency of different tags in an html document on stdin.
 - [ex5.3](ex5.3): ex5.3 prints nonempty text tokens from an html document on stdin.
+- [ex5.4](ex5.4): ex5.4 prints the links in an HTML document read from standard input